 Some lenders will want to carry out additional stress checks before they accept your application for another buy-to-let mortgage.
 These vary from one lender to the next, but typically:

-The rental yield of the entire portfolio will need to meet 145% of the mortgage repayments, also known as the interest coverage ratio (ICR).
+The rental yield of the entire portfolio typically needs to meet 145% of the mortgage repayments, also known as the interest coverage ratio (ICR).
 In some cases this will include unencumbered properties and those with consent to let

-If you’re buying jointly with another landlord then all of the properties that you own collectively will count towards the portfolio status for the purposes of taking another buy-to-let mortgage.
-This included properties that you don’t own together
+If you’re buying jointly with another landlord then all of the properties that you own collectively may count towards the portfolio status for the purposes of taking another buy-to-let mortgage

 The loan-to-value (LTV) may be reduced or spread across the portfolio, like the ICR

-Some lenders have a maximum number of properties per portfolio landlord, this could be between five and 10 depending on the lender, but not all specialist lenders have a limit
+Some lenders have a maximum number of properties per portfolio landlord, though not all specialist lenders have a limit

 Some lenders will only lend on certain property types, however, they are generally more flexible with portfolio landlords